Recipes

 the muffin tray / moulds in the oven to pre-heat (180°

-separately and poured in.
-I find that putting in enough
+and poured in.
+I find that putting in enough oil to 1/5th

 - When

-if it does not start to sizzle immediately, stop and
+it does not start to sizzle immediately, stop and continue

 - Place

-on the middle shelf and bake for approx.12 minutes
+on the middle shelf and bake for approximately 12 minutes

-on the top shelf will help prevent them browning too
+the top shelf will help prevent them browning too much

-much as this deflects the falling heated air particles
+as this deflects the falling heated air particles (use

 - Remove